zhubonan/aiida-castep/docs/source/user_guide/get_started.rst

 +++++++++++++++

 AiiDA is a sophisticated framework with great ability to prepare, submit, manage calculations and preserve their provenance.
-The workflow of running lengthy, complex density functional theory calculations on clusters can be automated and symplified.
+The workflow of running lengthy, complex density functional theory calculations on clusters can be automated and simplified.

-I would strongly encourage any user to familiarise themselves with `AiiDA`_ before using this pulgin, otherwise a lot of things would not make sense.
+I would strongly encourage any user to familiarize themselves with `AiiDA`_ before using this pulgin, otherwise a lot of things would not make sense.
 The ``aiida_core`` package has excellent documentation located at `readthedocs <https://aiida-core.readthedocs.io>`_.
 The user should also be familiar with running `CASTEP`_ manually using file interface.
 Tutorials for `CASTEP`_ can be found at http://www.castep.org/CASTEP/OnlineTutorials.